 [More details for student and advisor]

 A student who wants to do a thesis, either honors or non-honors, needs to identify an advisor who is a physics department faculty member.
-Typically students have worked at least a semester on research already.
+Typically students have worked at least a semester or a summer on research already.
 Occasionally students also have an advisor in a closely related field (e.g. mathematics or computer science).
 The first step in this process is to submit a proposal the semester before you expect to sign up for the thesis.

 While the main responsibility of advising rests with the advisor chosen by the student, the co-advisor will monitor the progress made in the research as well as the writing of the thesis.
 The co-advisor will make sure that the criteria of a writing-intensive course, reproduced below, are met.
 It is the student's task to keep the co-advisor informed about her or his progress towards the thesis.
 The student should meet with the co-advisor at least once a month to discuss writing to date.
 Both advisors together will assign a grade to the thesis.